godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Finally, the last thing we do in ``_physics_process`` is checking to see if there is a held object.
 If there is, we update the position and rotation of the held object to the position and rotation of ``grab_pos_node``.
-Because of how scale works, we need to temporarily store it and then reset the scale, otherwise the scale will always be the same as the controller, which will break the immersion if the player grabs a scaled object.
+Because of how scale works, we need to temporarily store the scale and then reset the scale once we have updated the transform, as otherwise the scale will always be the same as the controller, which will break the immersion if the player grabs a scaled object.

 _________